 - Cross border business network

-The first analysis was completed in 2016, but will be revised continuously during the whole project period.
+The first analysis was carried out in 2016, but will be revised continuously throughout the whole project period.
 As part of the analysis, the subproject management group made a study visit to ISIS and Diamond Light Source in February, 2016.
 The facilities were considered especially interesting as they are co-localised, just like ESS and MAX IV, and constitute one neutron and one synchrotron X-ray facility.
 In November 2016, the project team made a second visit to ISIS and Diamond Light Source, this time together with companies from Sweden and Denmark to get increased knowledge about the business opportunities within Big Science.

 Cross Border Barriers